Full or part-time:

 Do you have a desire to further your understanding of the scientific world and the application of this scientific knowledge in our daily lives?
-But, perhaps didn’t study any science A-levels and cannot gain entry onto a science degree programme.
-The BSc Studies in Science has been specifically designed for students who do not meet the typical entry requirements for direct entry to our undergraduate programmes.
-The foundation year acts as a science conversion course and is designed to provide you with intensive preparatory study in preparation for progression onto a STEM degree programme at the University of Leeds.
+But perhaps didn’t study any science A-levels and cannot gain entry onto a science degree programme?
+The BSc Studies in Science has been specifically designed for students who do not meet the typical entry requirements for direct entry to undergraduate science programmes at Leeds.
+The Foundation Year acts as a science conversion course and is designed to provide you with intensive preparatory study in preparation for progression onto a science degree programme at the University.

-In the foundation year of this extended degree programme you will convert your current level of learning and developing towards become an undergraduate student studying the sciences here at the University of Leeds.
+In the Foundation Year of this extended degree programme you will convert your current level of learning and start to develop towards become an undergraduate student studying the sciences at the University of Leeds.
 Throughout the year you will bring together and further develop a portfolio of academic and scientific study skills.
-As a student you will be keen and motivated to study across multiple scientific areas, such as Biology, Chemistry, Physics, and Mathematics.
-If you successfully complete the year you could progress onto a degree programme in the Biological Sciences, Chemistry, Physics, Engineering, Mathematics, or Computer Science at the University of Leeds.
+As a student you will be keen and motivated to study across multiple scientific areas, such as Biology, Chemistry, Physics and Mathematics.
+If you successfully complete the year you could progress onto a degree programme in the Faculty of Biological Sciences, the School of Chemistry, the School of Physics and Astronomy, the School of Mathematics, the School of Computing or elsewhere in the Faculty of Engineering at the University of Leeds.

-From the beginning of your journey on the Studies in Science Programme you will be provided with a high level of support from your tutors, your Personal Tutor who you will meet with at least 3 times in the year, other specialists to help with your studies across our Academic Skills team, and Programme Leaders.
+From the beginning of your journey on the Studies in Science programme you will be provided with a high level of support from your tutors, your Personal Tutor who you will meet with at least three times during the year, other specialists to help with your studies from our Academic Skills team and programme staff.

-During your year of study on the Studies in Science programme, you will get to know the University of Leeds first hand as you will have access to all of the offerings across the University just like students on a degree course.
-As such you will be more familiar with the campus and its buildings, how to manage the supportive VLE (Virtual Learning Environment) system used by tutors, awareness of the vast support systems found not only at the Lifelong Learning Centre but also across the University.
+During your year of study on the Studies in Science programme you will get to know the University of Leeds first hand, as you will have access to the same University resources as students on a degree course.
+As such you will be more familiar with the campus and its buildings, know how to manage the VLE (Virtual Learning Environment) system used by tutors and be aware of the support systems found not only at the Lifelong Learning Centre but also across the University.

-Our goal for you as a student will be for you upon your progression to enter the first year of a degree programme with the academic knowledge and confidence, study skills, and understanding of how to successfully approach your studies on a university degree programme.
+Our goal for you as a student will be for you upon your progression to enter the first year of a degree programme with the academic knowledge and confidence, study skills and understanding to successfully approach your studies at degree level.